ramon-astudillo/vimbox/README.md

 # Troubleshooting

-In OSX with macports, entry points get installed in a folder not in the PATH.
+In OSX with macports, python entry points get installed in a folder not in the PATH.
 It is necessary to manually link this as

     sudo ln -s /opt/local/Library/Frameworks/Python.framework/Versions/2.7/bin/vimbox /Users/$(whoami)/bin/vimbox